Engineering Playbook · 2026

 Requirements discovery

-Document every workflow, every report, every role.
-Interview finance, HR, operations, sales, procurement.
-Skip this and your ERP will be built on guesses.
+Write down every task, every report, every role.
+Talk to finance, HR, operations, sales and purchasing.
+Skip this and your ERP gets built on guesses.

 2